christian-konrad/chronicle-db-on-raft-thesis/src/05_evaluation.md

     - Expected: Faster than standalone (mention here standalone could benefit from multithreaded/concurrency, but only to a certain limit (CPU cores, shared memory etc.))
     - TODO reference/citate literature on this

+The whole experimental setup and evaluation can be found and repeated by yourself in the Jupyter notebook in the appendix.

 ## Throughput on Different Cluster Settings

 "To evaluate our system, we benchmark throughput when the system is saturated"